scnwwu/vscode-sas-extension/website/docs/faq.md

 Then restart VS Code

+### I got `Setup error: Retrieving the COM class factory`... error when connecting to SAS 9.4 (remote-IOM)

+Please confirm if SAS Integration Technologies Client is successfully installed.
+Refer to the [documentation](./Configurations/Profiles/sas9iom) for details.

 ### I got `See console log for more details` error.
 Where to see the console log?

 Click `Help > Toggle Developer Tools` from the top menu bar.